 Our state offers a level of comfort for investors, which is only attainable by partnering with sister agencies such as the Tennessee Department of Environment and Conservation and the Tennessee Department of Labor & Workforce Development.
 Add this to our favorable business climate, central location and unrivaled location, and you’ll find a recipe for success for all energy technologies.

-During Governor Haslam’s administration, more than 36 projects have been announced in the energy technology sector.
-These projects have created more than 2,414 new jobs with an investment of $450 million.
-(2011 - January 2017)
+During Governor Haslam’s administration, more than 37 projects have been announced in the energy technology sector.
+These projects have created more than 2,455 new jobs with an investment of $ $455 million (January 2011 – June 2017)

 Oak Ridge National Laboratory’s (ORNL) economic impact totals more than $274 million in annual wages.